aliyun/terraform-provider-alicloud/website/docs/r/amqp_binding.html.markdown

     The binding key must be 1 to 255 characters in length.
 * `argument` - (Optional, ForceNew) The key-value pairs that are configured for the headers attributes of a message.
 Default value: `x-match:all`.
 Valid values:
   - `x-match:all`: A headers exchange routes a message to a queue only if all binding attributes of the queue except for x-match match the headers attributes of the message.
   - `x-match:any`: A headers exchange routes a message to a queue if one or more binding attributes of the queue except for x-match match the headers attributes of the message.
+  - -> **NOTE:** If the exchange type is not 'HEADERS', the `argument` should not been set, otherwise, there are always "forces replacement" changes.

 ## Attributes Reference